 System administrators and network professionals use the netstat command to diagnose and troubleshoot network-related issues, monitor network performance, and identify potential security risks.
 By using different options with the netstat command, you can customize the output to display specific information relevant to your needs.

-How to use netstat on Windows, Linux, and Mac systems?
+How to use netstat on Windows, Linux, and macOS?

 To use the netstat command on Windows, Linux, and macOS systems, open the command prompt or terminal on your respective operating system and enter the netstat command followed by the desired options.